zweisamkeit/RSHack/readme.md

 ## Alternatives

-If my tool does not suit your needs, I know some great tools you'll probrably find intersting:
+If my tool does not suit your needs, I know some other tools you'll probrably find intersting:

 * [attackrsa](https://github.com/rk700/attackrsa)
 * [rsatool](https://github.com/ius/rsatool)